primatejs/primate/docs/guide/configuration.md

 Default `"static"`

 The directory where static assets are copied from.
-If specified as a relative path, will be relative to project root.

 ### paths.public

 Default `"public"`

 The directory where static assets are copied to and served from.
-If specified as a relative path, will be relative to project root.

 ### paths.routes

 Default `"routes"`

 The directory where the hierarchy of route files resides.
-If specified as a relative path, will be relative to project root.

 ### paths.components

 Default `"components"`

 The directory where components are located.
-The `view` handler will try to load any referenced component filename from this directory.
-If specified as a relative path, will be relative to project root.
+[Components](/guide/components) are used as HTML files or by frontend frameworks.
+The `view` handler will try to load any referenced component file from this directory.

 ### paths.types

 Default `"types"`

 The directory where types are located.
-[Primate types](/guide/types) can be used to limit the range of possible values that a variable can hold.
-If specified as a relative path, will be relative to project root.
+[Types](/guide/types) can be used to limit the range of possible values that a variable can hold.

+### paths.guards

+Default `"guards"`

+The directory where guards are located.
+[Guards](/guide/guards) can be used to limit access to routes based on user privilege.

 ### modules